-A wireless meat thermometer, the “MEATER Block” is a set of four wireless temperature Meater Probes that connect through Wi-Fi or Bluetooth to properly measure the perfect temp for everything from steak, chicken and any other combination that you desire.
+A wireless meat thermometer, the MEATER Block is a set of four wireless temperature MEATER Probes that connect through Wi-Fi or Bluetooth to properly measure the perfect temp for everything from steak, chicken and any other combination that you desire.

 I have to say that the probes themselves look fantastic.
-Each of them has a number on to the end of them to let you know exactly which meters which, perfect for when you’re looking at the app, and you’re attempting to figure out one steak from the next.
+Each of them has a number on the end of them to let you know exactly which meters which, perfect for when you’re looking at the app and you’re attempting to figure out one steak from the next.

 When connected to Wi-Fi, I’m able to cook in my house, but what if you have a grill that’s a couple of yards away?
-You can use the Bluetooth which allows you to directly grill or cook foods to an accurate temperature within the same app.
+You can use Bluetooth, which allows you to directly grill or cook foods to an accurate temperature within the same app.

 I was tempted to look at forums and Twitter to see if people had similar problems with their meat thermometers that use Wi-Fi and Bluetooth; the best solution that anyone could come up with was that you just have to stay in range, especially when connected to Wi-Fi.

 There are way too many inconsistencies, and the functionality is flawed.
-If they had a bigger LED screen on the block itself where you could read off your temperatures and check your foods as you go, it might be a little bit better, but between the small LED screen, the price per probe, and the constant disconnect between app and probes, I’m not sure if I can really consider this a product that I could recommend.
+If they had a bigger LED screen on the block itself where you could read off your temperatures and check your foods as you go, it might be a little bit better.
+But between the small LED screen, the price per probe, and the constant disconnect between the app and probes, I’m not sure if I can really consider this a product that I could recommend.

-One MEATER Probe by itself, with a range of 33 feet will set you back $69.
-The Meater Plus probe has a longer range of 165 feet, and it costs $99.
-I figure you can save yourself a little bit of money by buying the Meater block; it has a Wi-Fi range of 165 feet and it comes with four probes, which saves you money over buying the probed individually.
+One MEATER Probe by itself, with a range of 33 feet, will set you back $69.
+The MEATER Plus probe has a longer range of 165 feet, and it costs $99.
+I figure you can save yourself a little bit of money by buying the MEATER Block; it has a Wi-Fi range of 165 feet, and it comes with four probes, which saves you money over buying the probes individually.